OpenRiak/riak_kv/docs/QueryAPI.md

 #### `accumulation_option` (optional - default = keys)

 - There are six options for accumulating the results from a single query:
-  - `keys`; return a list of keys that matched in the query, where the keys have been de-duplicated and sorted.
+  - `keys`; return a list of keys that matched in the query, where the keys have been deduplicated and sorted.
   - `raw_keys`; return a list of keys that matched in the query, but in no specific order and where multiple matches for the same key will result in that key appearing multiple times within the results.
   - `terms`; return a list of term/key pairs, ordered by term.
   - `raw_terms`; return a list of term/key pairs, unsorted.